bablokb/jasper-install/Readme.md

 Some Timings
 ------------

-As noted above, the whole `jasper-install` script takes a long time to finish.
+Note that `jasper-install` takes a lot of time to finish.
+This depends on the speed of your internet connection, the speed of your SD-card, overclocking and the number of configured modules.

+Running Raspbian off of an HDD/SDD speeds things up by about 5% for the model1 and by 33% for model2.
+Search the web for instructions on how to move your root-partition to an USB-attached HDD/SDD drive.
+Also, installation time is much faster on a model 2, since the compilation of the source modules uses all four available processors.

 A complete installation will take

   - 7-8h on a Raspberry Pi Model 1
   - 3-4h on a Raspberry Pi Model 2
+  - 2h on a Raspberry Pi Model 2 with a root-filesystem on HDD/SDD

 Timings depend on the speed of your SDHC-cards as well as the speed of your internet connection.
 OpenFST is the module taking longest,